LilyHu/image_segmentation_chromosomes/README.md

 # image_segmentation_chromosomes

 This repository uses machine learning for the computer vision problem of image segmentation to distinguish between overlapping chromosomes.
-This problem was proposed by [Artificial Intelligence Open Networks (AI ON)](http://ai-on.org/projects/visual-segmentation-of-chromosomal-preparations.html), the problem of which is copied below for convenience.
+This problem was proposed by [Artificial Intelligence Open Networks (AI ON)](http://ai-on.org/projects/visual-segmentation-of-chromosomal-preparations.html), copied below for convenience.

 ## Problem description